-HIPAA compliance software is a powerful security and compliance resource to protect against breach.
+HIPAA compliance software is a powerful security and compliance resource to protect against a breach.
 This guide outlines the features you should look for when purchasing a solution, along with potential implementation roadblocks and how to address them.

 Imagine trying to find a needle in a haystack.
 Have you tried to find a piece of due diligence information buried in a host of Excel documents or stuck in a binder somewhere?
 Managing HIPAA compliance manually is like finding needles in haystacks.